-Employees who are absent from work and in receipt of WorkSafeBC wage loss replacement benefits shall be considered as being on unpaid leave of absence, except that seniority and benefits shall be applied as follows:
+Employees who are absent from work and in receipt of WorkSafeBC wage-loss replacement benefits shall be considered as being on unpaid leave of absence, except that seniority and benefits shall be applied as follows:

-- (a) Seniority hours pursuant to Clause 11.1 Seniority shall continue to accrue. - (b) Accumulative benefits shall continue to accrue for a maximum of six calendar months. - (c) The Health and Welfare provisions of Article 25 Health and Welfare will continue for the period of time the employee is in receipt of wage-loss replacement benefit.
+- (a) Seniority hours pursuant to Clause 11.1 Seniority shall continue to accrue. - (b) Accumulative benefits shall continue to accrue. - (c) The Health and Welfare provisions of Article 25 Health and Welfare will continue for the period of time the employee is in receipt of wage-loss replacement benefit.

-Where the Workers' Compensation Board denies an employee's claim (and/or appeal if applicable), the employee shall reimburse the Employer for any Health and Welfare premiums paid by the Employer in accordance with Article 25 - Health and Welfare Benefits, while on unpaid leave of absence.
+Where the Workers' Compensation Board denies an employee's claim (and/or appeal if applicable), the employee shall reimburse the Employer for any health and welfare premiums paid by the Employer in accordance with Article 25 - Health and Welfare Benefits, while on unpaid leave of absence.